 How to acquire a permanent residence as a non-EU expat?

-In order to acquire the permanent residence as non-EU expat you would need to have resided in the Netherlands for a period no less than 5 years.
-The IND will then decide which PR permit you qualify for.
-You also need to have enough income to sustain yourself.
-The average amount is attuned two times every year (once in January and another time in July).
+You need to have enough income to sustain yourself.
+The average amount is attuned at most two times every year (once in January and another time in July).
 Income is considered sustainable if you continue to receive income for the next twelve-month period.